|Dr. Atkins left us a legacy of principles to live by,|

 - Follow the rules

 Except that, diet books are written for the masses.
-Protocols are what works for most, and the rules of any diet plan seem to come from an individual slant: the author's:
+They reach out to the lowest common denominator.
+Protocols are written to fit what works for most, not all, and the rules of any diet plan come from an individual slant, like the author's:

 - and personal experience